miielab/miienlp/examples/text_cleaning.md

 ## Example (default pipeline)
 1. Edit or create an input.yaml file located at src/input.yaml.
-Add your raw_data_directory path (i.e. where your data is located) and save the file.
+Add your raw_data_directory path (i.e. the folder of your txt data) and save the file.
 Your yaml file should look something like this:
 ```
 ---
 raw_data_directory: /path/to/raw_data_dir # only required input